Conservative descent for semi-orthogonal decompositions: Introduction

 \subsection{Acknowledgments}

 We thank Dustin Clausen for making us aware of Thomason's results mentioned in Remark~\ref{rem:thomason}.
+We also thank an anonymous referee for useful comments.
 The first named author was partially supported by the Danish National Research Foundation through the Niels Bohr Professorship of Lars Hesselholt, by the Max Planck Institute for Mathematics in Bonn, and by the DFG through SFB/TR 45.
 The second named author was supported by the DFG through a postdoctoral fellowship and through SFB/TR 45.